 - Private Mortgage Insurance: $114

 Keep in mind that mortgage payments will include different items for different home types and financing options.
-A monthly mortgage payment for a condo or townhome may include condo or homeowner’s association fees.
-A borrower who puts down 20 percent or more of their home’s purchase price isn’t typically required to pay monthly private mortgage insurance.
+For example, a monthly mortgage payment for a condo or townhome may include some form of association fee.
+In terms of insurance, a borrower who puts down 20 percent or more of their home’s purchase price isn’t typically required to pay monthly private mortgage insurance.

-For a better idea on what a mortgage payment for a specific home or home price might look like, use one of our mortgage calculators or consult with one of our mortgage bankers.
+For a better idea on what a mortgage payment for a specific home or home price might look like, use one of our mortgage calculators or consult with one of our Loan Officers.